Can High Blood Pressure Cause Headaches?

 What Is Hypertension Headache?

-High blood pressure, also known as hypertension, is a common clinical problem.
-Technically, the definition of hypertension is a blood pressure of 140/90 or higher.
-Prehypertension is 120-139/80-89 and normal is less than 120/80.
-It’s important to get checked out by a doctor if you think you may have hypertension because high blood pressure can lead to serious health problems like heart disease and stroke.
+High blood pressure, also known as hypertension, is a common medical condition.
+Technically, the definition of hypertension is a blood pressure of 140/90 mm hg or higher.
+Pre-hypertension is a systolic blood pressure (top number) of 120-139 over a diastolic blood pressure (bottom number) of 80-89.
+Optimal blood pressure is 120/80 or less.
+It’s important to get checked out by a doctor if you think you may have hypertension because high blood pressure can lead to serious health problems like heart disease, stroke, and kidney disease (thus, it’s called the “silent killer”).
 In fact, it is the number one cause (and easily treatable) cause of stroke.
+But will high blood pressure cause headaches?
+The answer is yes it can, but there are other variables and headache types that also need to be taken into account.

-Hypertension headaches are common symptoms of hypertension, but they are often nonspecific in character, similar to dehydration headache or headaches from sleep apnea (a condition where your breathing stops while sleeping).
-The symptoms of a hypertension headache can be similar to other kinds of headaches such as milder migraine-type throbbing or pulsating pain often in the back part of your head.
+Hypertension headaches are common symptoms of hypertension, but they are often nonspecific and dull aching in character, similar to dehydration headache or tension type headaches.
+The symptoms of a hypertension headache can be similar to other kinds of headaches such as milder migraine-type throbbing or pulsating pain often throughout the sides of the head or as a generalized headache, but sometimes can be localized in the back part of your head.
 They can also be tension-type pressure headaches behind your eyes, in the temples or throughout the head like a band around the head.
 Some hypertension headaches may make people feel nauseous or dizzy when standing up quickly after sitting down for long periods.
 Blurry vision can also be associated with hypertension headaches.
 Sometimes the headaches can increase while lying down because blood flow may increase to the head since the effects of gravity pulling the blood downwards is less in this position.
 Any of these symptoms mean that it’s time to see a doctor!

 Symptoms Of Hypertension Headache

-• Lying down often seems to make your head hurt worse, as discussed above.
+- Lying down often seems to make your head hurt worse, for the same reasons as above.

-• Headaches are worse when you bend over (and increased blood rushes to the head).
-For example, if you have a headache and then tie your shoes or bend over to pick something up off the floor, it may indicate hypertension headaches because these movements often cause pain in people with this condition.
+- Headaches are worse when you bend over (and increased blood rushes to the head).
+For example, if you have a headache and then tie your shoes or bend over to pick something up off the floor, it may indicate hypertension headaches.

 Causes Of Hypertension Headache